satsummit/satsummit.github.io/content/letter/practical-info.md

 No, registration includes access to both days of **SatSummit**.
 Livestream of certain sessions will be available.

+### Which sessions will be live-streamed?

+Only sessions in The Forum (Sept 28th) and The Forum South (Sept 29th) will be live-streamed.

+### Will session recordings be available after **SatSummit**?

+We will not be able to post recordings of the live-streamed sessions.

 ### Is the venue wheelchair accessible?

 The venue is fully ADA compliant.
 Should you need any accommodations to make this event accessible to you, please reach out to us at [**info@satsummit.io**](mailto:info@satsummit.io).